Qharny/upload/readme.md

  _____________

-I'll work on you soon
-yup...
-you need to be modified real goood
+I think I need to use tailwindcss